telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

 ### Selected, Min, and Max Dates

-The example below demonstrates how to create a DatePicker with a selected date and a defined minimum and maximum dates.
+The following example demonstrates how to create a DatePicker with a selected date and a defined minimum and maximum dates.

 ###### Example